Luxury, performance drive buzz at Detroit auto show

 A trio of expensive performance models from Europe, all priced from well over $100,000, is headed to the U.S. market in the coming year and they, too, will be on display at the show.

-Leading the pack is the redesigned 2014 Maserati Quattroporte, which Chrysler’s Italian parent, Fiat SpA FIA.MI, hopes will spearhead a resurgence of the Maserati brand when it arrives here in summer.
+Leading the pack is the redesigned 2014 Maserati Quattroporte, which Chrysler’s Italian parent, Fiat SpA, hopes will spearhead a resurgence of the Maserati brand when it arrives here in summer.
 The new Quattroporte shares its basic underbody architecture with the Chrysler 300 and features a twin-turbocharged 523-horsepower V8.

 The soft-top Bentley, which goes on sale in late summer, claims to be “the world’s fastest convertible,” thanks to a 616-horsepower 12-cylinder engine that pushes the all-wheel-drive two-door to a top speed of 202 miles per hour.